francescomorandi-net/network-lab/Lab06 - Router-on-a-stick (ROAS) Inter-VLAN Routing/readme.md

-# Lab06 - Router-on-a-stick (ROAS) Inter-VLAN Routing
+# Lab06 - Router-on-a-Stick (ROAS) Inter-VLAN Routing

 ## Objective
-The objective of this lab is to implement Inter-VLAN Routing using the Router-on-a-stick (ROAS) architecture.
+The objective of this lab is to implement Inter-VLAN Routing using the Router-on-a-Stick (ROAS) architecture.
 By configuring IEEE 802.1Q subinterfaces, the router provides Layer 3 connectivity between previosly isolated VLANs while preserving Layer 2 segmentation.

-###Design note & Prerequisites
+### Design Note & Prerequisites
+Lab05 - VLANs and IEEE 802.1Q Trunking

+This topology has been intentionally preserved from the previous lab to clearly demonstrate the implementation of Router-on-a-Stick (ROAS).
+Althoug this asymmetrical design is not representative of a production environment, it effectively highlites the solution to the communication limitations introduced in the previous lab.

 ## Topology